thorn0/azure-devops-docs/docs/pipelines/targets/webapp.md

 ::: moniker-end

 #### [Classic](#tab/classic/)

 In your release pipeline, you can implement various checks and conditions to control the deployment:

-* Set *branch filters* to configure the *continuous deployment trigger* on the artifact of the release pipeline.
+- Set _branch filters_ to configure the _continuous deployment trigger_ on the artifact of the release pipeline.
-* Set *pre-deployment approvals* as a pre-condition for deployment to a stage.
+- Set _pre-deployment approvals_ as a pre-condition for deployment to a stage.
-* Configure *gates* as a pre-condition for deployment to a stage.
+- Configure _gates_ as a pre-condition for deployment to a stage.
-* Specify conditions for a task to run.
+- Specify conditions for a task to run.

 To learn more, see [Release, branch, and stage triggers](../release/triggers.md), [Release deployment control using approvals](../release/approvals/approvals.md), [Release deployment control using gates](../release/approvals/gates.md), and [Specify conditions for running a task](../process/conditions.md).

-* * *
+---

 [!INCLUDE [include](includes/webapp/deploy-options.md)]